 Where to Stay

 We stayed at the Fish House Inn RV Park in Dayville.
 The sites were large, easy to back in and had plenty of grass.
 It is also walking distance to the local restaurant (the Dayville Cafe), the local store and the gas station.
-You can check out our review of the campground here.

 The Dayville Cafe has great home cooking as well as some tremendous pies!
 I am a big fan of rhubarb pies and their raspberry rhubarb pie did not disappoint.
 Bonnie tried the marionberry pie, which has a tasty hybrid blackberry grown only in Oregon.